 - Bring to a simmer and cook until the sugar and salt have dissolved, about 1 to 2 minutes.
 Taste for sweetness then add more sugar as needed.
 I used 5 tablespoons in my batch.

 - Remove the cinnamon stick(s).
 Using the handle of a spoon, poke a hole amidst the onions to be able to insert the cinnamon stick down into.
 Pour brine and spice mixture over the onions.
 Fill to the top of the jar(s).
 Tap to loosen any air bubbles trapped in the onions.
-Allow to stand at room temperature until cooled, about 10 to 15 minutes.
-Place lid on jar and refrigerate for at least 1 hour and up to 2 weeks.
+Allow to stand at room temperature on a kitchen towel until cooled, about 25 to 35 minutes.
+Place lid on jar and refrigerate for at least 1 hour and up to 3 weeks.

 While we use red onions for their vibrant color and mild flavor, you are more than welcome to use any kind of onion when pickling.
 All onions do a great job of absorbing the brining liquid, so you won’t notice much of a difference in the end.